 It was the summer of 2000.
 Still drunk on the optimism of the New Millennium, the world seemed a happier, less volatile place.
-The social media giants that dominate our lives now did not even exist.
-The tragedy of 9/11 and the “War on Terror” that lay in its wake had yet to unfold, and a Donald Trump presidency was still just a joke in “The Simpsons.”
+The social media giants dominating our lives now did not even exist.
+The tragedy of 9/11 and the “War on Terror” had yet to unfold, and a Donald Trump presidency was still just a joke in “The Simpsons.”

 The boxing landscape was also very different just two decades ago.
 Lennox Lewis reigned as the undisputed heavyweight king; an ambitious young champion who some called “Pretty Boy” defended the first of many world titles; and the spectacular Roy Jones Jr., widely regarded as the finest boxer in the world, feasted on a roster of underwhelming challengers.
 Meanwhile, Latino heartthrob Oscar De La Hoya, aka “The Golden Boy,” was in fact the biggest star in the sport, outside of anyone named Mike Tyson.